-Each proposal must also include the thirteen elements listed under Required Elements, (1)-(13) or it will be returned to sender without further consideration.
-A check list with the required and requested proposal elements can be found in Section VIII.
+Each proposal must substantially comply with the sixteen elements listed under Proposal Submission/Required Elements, (1)-(16) or it will be returned to sender without further consideration.
+A checklist with the required and requested proposal elements can be found in the Section VIII.